i99dash docs

 Fetch and render a list

-The simplest real recipe — call your backend once, render a list, handle the failure path. ~10 minutes.
+The simplest real recipe — declare a network origin, fetch() JSON from it, render a list, handle the failure path. ~10 minutes.

-This is the recipe most developers want first: call a backend, get JSON back, render it.
+This is the recipe most developers want first: call an API, get JSON back, render it.
 We'll build a tiny "fuel stations near me" list. ~10 minutes if you've done the Quickstart.

 The finished widget: